APPLY AS A CANADIAN

 The UWC National Committee of Canada welcomes applications from students in all provinces and territories in Canada who are Canadian citizens and landed immigrants or permanent residents of Canada.

-Applications for 2017 are now open.
-To apply as a Canadian citizen or landed immigrant of Canada for 2017 entry, click here.
+Applications for 2017 are now closed.
+To learn more about applying as a Canadian citizen or landed immigrant of Canada, click here.

 If you have questions about applying as a Canadian citizen or landed immigrant of Canada that aren’t answered in our FAQs, please contact General Inquiries by email.
 If you have particular questions about applying from Quebec, you can contact firstname.lastname@example.org.